ChristianAyala/SMU-KNW2300/README.txt

-Instructions for compilation and distribution:
+Instructions for Java API compilation and distribution:

 ******  The "build" script referenced below only works in Linux, Unix, and Mac OS  ******